Begin Your Journey Through Dear Daughter

 Prologue - This Isn’t Just a Letter to My Daughter

-This book was born from silence.
-Not the peaceful kind, but the kind that grows louder the longer it is ignored.
+This book was born from long-held silence.
+Not the kind that brings you peace, but the kind that grows louder the longer it is ignored.
 Especially at two in the morning when the world is asleep but your soul is wide awake, yearning to be set free.
-At first, it was simply a letter to my daughter I never sent.
-But it quickly became something more.
-Something larger than one relationship, one story, one role.
-What began as a personal reckoning became a universal invitation.

 I lived with this story for years before I could find the words for it.
 It did not come from one explosive moment, but from a thousand subtle fractures that revealed the fault line beneath it all.
 When I could no longer pretend to be okay, I stopped.
 I became still and listened.
 That was when the real story began to surface.
 As Socrates once said, “The unexamined life is not worth living.”

 Between the ages of six and eight, I lost my voice.
-Not metaphorically.
-Literally.
+Not metaphorically, but literally.
 I stopped speaking.
 Later, it would be called selective mutism, though at the time no one had a name for it.
 That shaped how I lived, worked, loved, and parented.
 I did not always know how to speak up, but I became fluent in reading a room.
 I learned to anticipate needs, defuse tension, and disappear in plain sight.
 Like many who have lived through trauma, I became exceptional at pleasing, appeasing, and surviving.
 But survival is not the same as living.

 Years later, I would come to understand myself as a high functioning neurodivergent.
 Sensitive, intuitive and deeply attuned to what most people overlook.
 For much of my life, I saw these traits as flaws, parts of me that needed to be hidden or fixed.
 Now, I see them as my greatest gifts.
 But arriving at that understanding was not easy.
 For years, I shaped myself around what others needed, even when it pulled me away from my center.